ddsky/spoonacular-api-clients/ruby/docs/DefaultApi.md

   exclude_ingredients: 'eggs', # String | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
   type: 'main course', # String | The type of recipe.
 See a full list of supported meal types.
   instructions_required: true, # Boolean | Whether the recipes must have instructions.
-  fill_ingredients: false, # Boolean | Add information about the used and missing ingredients in each recipe.
+  fill_ingredients: false, # Boolean | Add information about the ingredients and whether they are used or missing in relation to the query.
   add_recipe_information: false, # Boolean | If set to true, you get more information about the recipes returned.
-This saves you from needing to call to get recipe information.
+  add_recipe_nutrition: false, # Boolean | If set to true, you get nutritional information about each recipes returned.
   author: 'coffeebean', # String | The username of the recipe author.
   tags: 'myCustomTag', # String | User defined tags that have to match.
+The author param has to be set.
+  recipe_box_id: 2468, # Float | The id of the recipe box to which the search should be limited to.
   title_match: 'Crock Pot', # String | Enter text that must be found in the title of the recipes.
   max_ready_time: 20, # Float | The maximum time in minutes it should take to prepare and cook the recipe.
   ignore_pantry: true, # Boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc.